AutoCAD .NET

 -

-Terry Dotson has – once again – generously offered an application to be an ADN Plugin of the Month.
+Terry Dotson has โ once again โ generously offered an application to be an ADN Plugin of the Month.
 This little tool, called DrawOrderByLayer, allows you to modify the draw-order of objects in an AutoCAD drawing according to the layer they're on.
-I don't expect this to go live for another month or so (I […]
+I don't expect this to go live for another month or so (I still have plans for November's plugin), but I did want to post it in order to give people the chance to provide feedback.
+Here's basically how it worksโฆ You have layers containing geometry โ in this case I've created circular solid hatches on layers named…

 -